williamtong/TILDA_defect_classification/README.md

 In a CNN model, the basic feature is the pixel.
 We employ the [shap](https://shap.readthedocs.io/en/latest/example_notebooks/overviews/An%20introduction%20to%20explainable%20AI%20with%20Shapley%20values.html) library [DeepExplainer](https://shap.readthedocs.io/en/latest/example_notebooks/image_examples/image_classification/Front%20Page%20DeepExplainer%20MNIST%20Example.html) function to visualize each pixel contribution to the prediction.
 Because the shap library is a little out of date, I had to write my own code display the results.

+Below show sample shap images of the two models.
+1. In each case, there is a sample with red dots (right) and blue dots (left).
+Red spots indicate pixels that support the hypothesis (_defect_ in the 2-class model, or _individual defect_ class in the 4-class model).
+They work in opposition to each other, like positive and negative numbers, but in a non-linear fashion.
+2. In the 4-class model, the defect class with the with the most red will "win".

 DEFECT DETECTION (2-CLASS)

 **<span style="color:red">TRUE POSITIVE (Actual = _Defect_, Predicted = _Defect_)**</span>.